Responsibilities of providers within the NDIS

-As a registered provider, you must comply with Australian Consumer Law, and the Competition & Consumer Act.
+Providers must comply with Australian Consumer Law and other requirements of the Competition and Consumer Act.

-Australian Consumer Law (ACL) governs the interactions between businesses and consumers by:
+Australian Consumer Law (consumer law) governs the interactions between businesses and consumers by:

 - detailing the rights for consumers

-You must understand your obligations under ACL when supplying consumers with a disability.
+You must understand your obligations under consumer law when supplying consumers with a disability.
 Failure to do so is breaking the law, and can result in prosecution.